Tip Calculator guide

 The formula in plain language

 In plain language: The calculator multiplies subtotal by the tip percent and optional tax percent, adds the amounts, then divides by people for a split bill.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer